JonathanItz/jonathanitz/README.md

 ## Hello!

-Hey there! 👋 I'm a full-stack web developer who's been crafting digital experiences with PHP and JavaScript since 2017.
-My toolkit is packed with PHP, Laravel, WordPress, Vue, and React - the perfect combo for bringing ideas to life on the web.
+Hey there! 👋 I'm a software engineer who's been crafting digital experiences since 2017.
+My toolkit is packed with PHP, Laravel, Vue, React and NodeJS - the perfect combo for bringing ideas to life on the web.
 While I'm fluent in many coding languages, PHP and JavaScript are my go-to for turning coffee into code.
+I'm also very passionate about learning new technologies allowing me to work with all sorts of code.
 I've built a bunch of projects that I'm pretty proud of.
-Curious about what I can create?
-Swing by my digital showcase and see my work in action! 💻🚀 <a href="https://jonathanitzen.com">https://jonathanitzen.com</a>
+Curious about what I've created?
+Check out my portfolio! 💻🚀 <a href="https://jonathanitzen.com">https://jonathanitzen.com</a>

 ### Tech I use